Skip to main content

 3. Start the UI object. - Start()

-Optionally, you can customize the UI behavior by setting key event handlers, function hooks, and refresh rate, etc. - Event Handling Methods, Function Hook Setters Methods, Utilities Methods
+Optionally, you can customize the UI behavior by setting input event handlers, function hooks, and refresh rate, etc. - Event Handling Methods, Function Hook Setters Methods, Utilities Methods

 Example